 Leave written instructions for any other final wishes to be carried out.

-Alternatively, you can look into a few other options to pay for the funeral, including any government grants that you may qualify for, or even your own personal savings.
+There are a few options for how to pay for a funeral.
+You can consider looking into a few of these options to pay for the funeral, including any government grants that you may qualify for, or even your own personal savings.

 Request a FREE information pack

 Get info on everything you need to know about funeral insurance

 Preparing for the cost

 A funeral in New Zealand usually costs around $10,000.
 If you’re planning something more lavish and decorated, you can expect to pay even more.
 Using a director of a funeral home will also add to the final cost as you’ll need to pay their service fees on top of all the other expenses.

 Ultimately, the final cost of a funeral comes down to various things like:

 Whether you want to be buried or cremated